 Urine samples were streaked on CLED by a sterilized loop and incubated at 37°C for 24 hours.
-Plates with less or no growth was incubated for the the next 48 hours.
+Plates with less or no growth were incubated for the next 48 hours.
 A colony count of 10 cfu/ml in the urine sample was considered positive.
 Colony morphology, selective media growth, gram staining, and lactose tests were done according to standard microbiology methods.
 For the drug sensitivity, Muller-Hinton agar was used.